BREZOED/NewYorkCoinNode/README.md

 ## Updating

-Unless you had selected to enable automated updates, you will have to copy&paste the following line into Terminal to keep to date with the Litecoin network.
+Unless you had selected to enable automated updates, you will have to copy&paste the following line into Terminal to keep to date with the NewYorkCoin network.

 ```
 sudo su root